andy-wanganqi/learn-k8s/note.md

 IP=$(kubectl get service | grep nginx | awk {'print $3'}); echo $IP
 curl $IP
 ```
-The service will have a name nginx-service, and a DNS name nginx-service.default.svc.cluster.local would be available later.
+The service will have a name nginx-service, and a DNS name nginx-service.default.svc.cluster.local would be available inside cluster.

 ## NodePort
 This type of service exposes the service on a specific port on each node in the cluster.
 This allows external traffic to access the service by connecting to any node IP and the specified port.